-Rio: At least 25 deaths during a police operation in a slum
+At least 25 dead during Brazilian police raid in Rio

 Many of them appear to violate a ruling by Brazil’s Supreme Court last year that ordered the police to suspend operations during the pandemic, restricting them to “absolutely exceptional” situations.

-The Supreme Court didn’t immediately respond to a request for comment from the AP about whether Thursday’s operation would qualify.
+The Supreme Court declined to comment when asked by The Associated Press if Thursday’s operation would qualify.

 Rio police killed an average of more than five people a day during the first quarter of 2021, the most lethal start of a year since the state government began regularly releasing such data more than two decades ago, according to the Observatory.